MSivonen/IC_Briv_Farm_for_TR/README.md

 Previous resets are stored in trlog.json file.</br>
 </br>
 Avoid bosses/barriers checkbox and Jump only from this zone mod5: When enabled, the party will walk with e formation to desired jump zone and jump with q formation from there.</br>
 For example with 3 jump Briv, set it to 2.
 You'll walk to zone 2, 7, 12, 17 etc and jump to zone 1, 6, 11, 16 etc. Repeat until end.
-You'll avoid all the bossees and the barriers at zones 3 and 48.
+You'll avoid all the bosses and the barriers at zones 3 and 48.

 ---